 Prevent housing and job displacement from driving racial and income segregation – for example, by enacting land-use or affordable housing finance regulations.

 Ensure equitable enforcement of health policies

 Incorporate equity-informed enforcement at all stages of public health policymaking, to help break the cycles of injustice and inequitable health outcomes experienced by underserved communities.

 Prevent biased policy decision making and implementation through protocols that require equity analysis or through staff training on equity, bias, and cultural sensitivity.

 Confronting structural discrimination requires equitable policy interventions and tools that can transform unjust systems and structures.

-ChangeLab Solutions partners with communities across the United States who are tackling the structural discrimination embedded in governments and the private sector.
+ChangeLab Solutions partners with communities, organizations, and academic institutions across the United States to tackle the structural discrimination embedded in governments and the private sector.